remotemobprogramming/mob/README.md

 MOB_NEXT_STAY=true mob next
 ```

+### Integration with timer.mob.sh
+For your name to show up in the room at timer.mob.sh you must set a timer value either via the `MOB_TIMER` variable, a config file, or an argument to `start`.

 ## How to uninstall
 Mob can simply be uninstalled by removing the installed binary (at least if it was installed via the http://install.mob.sh script).